Summer Film and TV Production Institute

 - Discover your personal talents and interests as they relate to the cinematic arts.

-Come immerse yourself in the exciting and challenging field of video production at the Digital Movie Making Institute and put your passion for movies into action.
+Come immerse yourself in the exciting and challenging field of video production at the Film and TV Production Institute and put your passion for movies into action.

-Course Credit: Upon successful completion of the Summer Digital Movie Making Institute, each student will earn three (3) transferable college credits for the Marist College course Introduction to Digital Movie Making.
+Course Credit: Upon successful completion of the Summer Film and TV Production Institute, each student will earn three (3) transferable college credits for the Marist College course Introduction to Digital Movie Making.

 |Message From Director||Daily Schedule|